starkat99/half-rs/README.md

 This crate provides [`no_std`](https://rust-embedded.github.io/book/intro/no-std.html) support by default so can easily be used in embedded code where a smaller float format is most useful.

-*Requries Rust 1.32 or greater.* If you need support for older versions of Rust, use versions 1.3 and earlier of this crate.
+*Requires Rust 1.32 or greater.* If you need support for older versions of Rust, use versions 1.3 and earlier of this crate.

 See the [crate documentation](https://docs.rs/half/) for more details.